Set up these 4th of July games for your kids—so you can enjoy your hot dog in peace.

 If regular tag is getting boring, offer this patriotic spin, suggests Len Saunders, exercise physiologist and author of Keeping Kids Fit.
 One child gets to be “It,” and has to chase and attempt to tag other players.
 Once someone is tagged, he has to do five bottle rockets—squat down and launch into an explosive jump.
 After completing five, the game resumes.
 “Kids have a good time with that,” says Saunders.

-Water balloons are the perfect addition to a hot, July afternoon.
+Water balloons are the perfect 4th of July game for a large group of kids.
 Purchase red, white, and blue balloons to keep the game within the theme, and fill them with water.
 Give kids a wiffleball bat, and pitch the water balloons to them.
 Of course, the balloons will pop, so there’s no need for them to run around the bases, but you can set up one “base” they have to run to and then make it back to home plate before being tagged.

 Saunders suggests an added challenge for a more advanced game: set a garbage can near home plate.
 Once the child at-bat hits the water balloon, let her run away from the plate to a “base,” while other kids in the “outfield” attempt to throw a tennis ball into the bucket before she returns home.